 4. UBC Okanagan contractors:

-Note: In all cases, if first aid was administered, a first aid record must be completed and submitted to email@example.com.
-As per legal requirements, this document will be kept on file for a minimum of three years.
+Note: In all cases, if first aid was administered for a UBC staff member or practicum student, a first aid record must be completed and submitted to email@example.com.
+As per legal requirements, this document will be stored confidentially for a minimum of three years.